janakad/portfolio-template/README.md

 # Portfolio Template

-Portfolio template is a website I developed for showcase my projects and skills.
+Portfolio template is a website I developed with React.js for showcasing my projects and skills.

 ### Demo